jmoenig/Snap/docs/Syntax.md

 50%
 ```

-Tokens are delimited by white-space.
+Tokens are delimited by white space.
 The following examples are 2 tokens each:

 ```lisp
 foo bar